BrandonHoeft/deepdishdata/sept2018/cubs_division_odds/who_is_winning_the_nl_central.md

 ![](./images/standings_9_26_2018.png)

 The Cubbies have 5 games left to play and the Brewers have only 4.
 The team with the most wins will win the division.
-If the division standings end in a tie for first place, a 1 game playoff will be played to crown the champion and that team avoids the cruel arbitrary nature of partaking in the single NL wild-card game.
-So, **What is the probability that the Chicago Cubs will still win the division?**
+If the division standings end in a tie for first place, a 1 game playoff will be played to crown the division champion.
+So, **What is the probability that the Brewers will steal the division title from the Cubs?** The answer to this question can be estimated by identifying how likely it is the Brewers win at least the same number of games as the Cubs.
+This is equivalent to the Cubs losing at least 1 more game remaining than the Brewers.

-To approach this problem, I will model the complex underlying nature of winning a baseball game with a very "small world model".
-That model entails using a mathematical function called the [binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution).
-Binomial distributions are commonly used in teaching probability of binary event outcomes, like "Heads" or "Tails" of a coin flip.
-In our use case, given **n** games left to play, and an underlying probability, **p**, of success (probability of winning a game), we can measure the likelihood of any number of Wins using these 2 parameters.
+To approach this problem, I built a simple data model based upon a mathematical function called the [binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution).
+Binomial distributions are useful in estimating the probability of binary event outcomes, like "Heads" or "Tails" of a coin flip.
+In our use case, given **n** games left to play, and an underlying probability **p** of winning a game, we can measure the likelihood of any number of Wins using these 2 parameters for a given team.

+We'll build a data model for each the Cubs and the Brewers probability of winning **X** more games, using their respective winning percentages as parameter **p**, and their respective **n** number of games left.

 Analytical Approach
 -------------------

+To solve this analytically, we apply a little math magic . . .

+1. Calculate the probability of winning **X** games with **n** left to play, given **p**, the team's winning percentage.
+We use a function called `dbinom()` in the statistical programming language, `R`, to do this easily.

+2. Use matrix multiplication to calculate the [joint probability](http://www.statisticshowto.com/joint-probability-distribution/) of the Cubs and Brewers winning exactly **X** of their remaining games (ex.
+Brewers win 1 more and Cubs win 3 more).
+In probability theory, you multiply probability of different events/outcomes when they are assumed independent of each other.
+Since the Cubs and Brewers don't play any more games against each other, this is a fair assumption to make.

+3. Sum all the joint probabilities where the Brewers won the same number of games or more than the Cubs.
+This is the final probability answer to our question.

 Simulation Approach
 -------------------